 - a.
 Exemplify the highest moral character, behavior, and leadership; adhering to strong ethical and integrity standards. - b.
 Remain seated on the bench or in a chair unless standing within the team box - c.
 Use positive encouragement - d.
 Follow the rules of the sport during the progress of the contest - e.
-Accept the decisions of officials - a.
-Avoid offensive gestures or language - b.
-Display modesty in victory and graciousness in defeat - c.
-Avoid public criticism of game officials - d.
-Teach sportsmanship and reward/acknowledge players that display good sportsmanship - e.
+Accept the decisions of officials - f.
+Avoid offensive gestures or language - g.
+Display modesty in victory and graciousness in defeat - h.
+Avoid public criticism of game officials - i.
+Teach sportsmanship and reward/acknowledge players that display good sportsmanship - j.
 Shake hands with opponents before/after game